 Place the chicks in such a way that the existing flock can see them but not touch them.
 This way, your flock will get familiar with them.
 This can be done by placing their pens next to each other.

 3. Let Them Free Range

 You could let the new chicks free range and then let your flock enter in for free-ranging.
 You could also place the new chicks in the pen first and then let the flock come in.

 There will be some jostling and scraps as the chickens establish a new pecking order.
 This is nothing to worry about.
 However, if you see any chicks bleeding or some chickens looking injured, intervene, and stop the jostling.

 You need to do the introductions part just once.
-However, if all doesn’t go well, you might have to do it 3 to 4 times until all the chickens are well-acquainted with each and every one and settled down!
+However, if all doesn’t go well, you might have to do it 3-4 times until all the chickens are well-acquainted with each and everyone and settled down!

 Hatching adorable little chicks from eggs or even allowing a broody hen to do the work for you, is a worthwhile experience.
 Not only will you grow your flock, but appreciate the cycle of life, whether it started with the egg or the chicken.